lupyuen/lupyuen.github.io/src/auto.md

 [(Source)](https://github.com/lupyuen/incubator-nuttx/releases/tag/upstream-2022-01-17)

+There's a __Design Flaw__ in our script that needs fixing...
+It doesn't detect crashes while running the SPI, LoRaWAN and Touch Panel Tests. [(See this)](https://gist.github.com/lupyuen/02764452fde605e04b626614be4562ed)

+(We should probably use a __State Machine__ instead of a long chain of hacky "if-else" statements)

 # LoRaWAN Test

 _What's the best way to auto-test all the NuttX functions: GPIO, SPI, ADC, Interrupts, Timers, Threads, Message Queues, Random Number Generator, ...?_